RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nr0f47/this_seems_kind_of_bad/ngbd07g/

 People pushing over and over that group identity matters.
 Instead of facing we all have human brains, we all have minds.
-All hate in ALL palces is bad.
-Pro-hate mesasging is concerned about team hate winning.
+All hate in ALL places is bad.
+Pro-hate messaging is concerned about team hate winning.
 We ALL need to be [asserting and repeating The 1954 Equation.](../Martin_Luther_King_Jr_quotes0.md)

 https://old.reddit.com/r/democrats/comments/1nqwyve/well_said_oliver_kornetzke/ngaru2v/